eugenia1984/portfolio/README.md

 ## Project Structure🛠️

-Inside of theo project, you'll see the following folders and files:
+Inside of the project, you'll see the following folders and files:

 ```
 |